 Have you received a promotional email and engaged?
 Yep, me too.

-Emulate the emails that work for you.
-What appeals to you probably appeals to your audience as well.
+Emulate the email formats that work for you.
+What appeals to you might appeal to your audience as well.

 When you receive a promotional email that you like, save it.
 When you’re designing your own emails, reference the ones you like the most.